Anton Werner Lignell: Biography

-In 1903, he moved to Duluth, Minnesota, where he formed a partnership with Canadian architect Frederick German in 1905.
+In 1902, he started his own practice, and the following year married Eva Sarah Strasburger (1871–1943).
+They moved to Duluth, Minnesota, where he formed a partnership with Canadian architect Frederick German.
 Together the two would design a number of residences in Duluth's East End mansion district as well as important buildings in the city, including the YMCA building, the YWCA building, the Duluth Curling Club building, and Glen Avon Presbyterian Church.
-Homes he designed in Duluth include a large Flemish-style house at 202 North 24th Avenue East for Swedish immigrants Gust and Hanna Carlson and the Craftsman-style William and Margrette Cole residence at 2204 East 1st Street.
+They were described by The Labor World newspaper in 1905 as having "designed and superintended the erection of several of the largest and most important buildings in this city and surrounding cities".
+Homes Lignell designed in Duluth include a large Flemish-style house at 202 North 24th Avenue East for Swedish immigrants Gust and Hanna Carlson and the Craftsman-style William and Margrette Cole residence at 2204 East 1st Street.
 In 1906, Lignell and German were hired to draw the plans for the school, Villa Sancta Scholastica Academy, and the motherhouse at the College of St. Scholastica.
 Mother Scholastica Kerst disapproved of the plans due to potential defects in the building's design, and the two architects were fired from the project in 1908; it was taken over by Franklin Ellerbe.

-Lignell partnered with Clyde Wetmore Kelly in 1911, designing the Cook County Courthouse in Grand Marais, Minnesota.
+Lignell partnered with Clyde Wetmore Kelly beginning in 1909, designing the Cook County Courthouse in Grand Marais, Minnesota.
 Together with Robert Loebeck, he designed the Roseau County Courthouse in Roseau, Minnesota, in 1913.
 Both courthouses are listed on the National Register of Historic Places.

 Architect Thomas J. Shefchik, designer of the Duluth City Hall, started his architectural career as a draftsman for Lignell and Kelly.

-Lignell worked as an architect until the late 1930s.
+Lignell worked as an architect until the late 1930s and later started the Duluth Steam Bath Company.
 He spent the last years of his life in Oahu, Hawaii, where he died in 1954.
+At the time of his death, he had four surviving children: Mrs. Charles H. Davis, architect Jack Lignell, magazine artist Lois Lignell, and stenographer Bina Lignell.